jbush001/NyuziProcessor/hardware/README.md

 This directory contains the hardware implementation of the processor.
 There are three directories:
 - core/
   The GPGPU.
-The top level module is called 'nyuzi'.
+The top level module is 'nyuzi'.
 Configurable options (cache size, associativity, number of cores) are in core/config.sv
 - fpga/
   Components of a quick and dirty FPGA system-on-chip test environment.
 It includes an SDRAM controller, VGA controller, AXI interconnect, and other